 Win at the Grocery

-Over & over, in order to win at the grocery, I hear budget “experts” preach that you should figure out a grocery budget of $$.$$ and stick with it.
-Every week or every payday or every month.
+Over & over, to win at the grocery, I hear budget “experts” preach that you should figure out a grocery budget of $$.$$ and stick with it.
+Every week, every payday, or every month.
 Do not deviate, they say.

 That simple budgeting strategy sounds like common sense, maybe because: